Salmon with Creamy Coconut Herb Sauce with Chef Kate

 It’s great for a week night dinner or perfect to serve for guests just double the recipe if needed.
 You can make the sauce a day or two ahead and cook the fish right before you are ready to serve and it’s also wonderful served chilled for a light lunch with salad.

-Chef Kate TIP: You can also use 1 – 2 tbsp coconut oil or butter in place of the olive oil to cook the salmon or if you prefer you can poach the salmon in water with 1 – 2 drops lemon oil until cooked through.
+Chef Kate TIP: You can also use 1 – 2 tbsp coconut oil or butter in place of the olive oil to cook the salmon or if you prefer you can poach the fish in water with 1 – 2 drops lemon oil until cooked through.

 - 1 tbsp olive oil mixed with 1 – 2 drops lemon oil (for cooking salmon)